Benjamin Ginsberg (political scientist)

+Benjamin Ginsberg (born 1947) is an American political scientist who is David Bernstein Professor, and Chair of Center for Advanced Governmental Studies, at Johns Hopkins University.
+Much of his earlier career was spent at Cornell University.

-Benjamin Ginsberg (born 1947) is a libertarian political scientist and professor at Johns Hopkins University who is notable for his criticism of American politics, in which he says that citizens have become "marginalized as political actors" and political parties weakened while state power has grown.
+Noted for holding libertarian views, Ginsberg is known for his criticism of American politics, in which he says that citizens have become "marginalized as political actors" and political parties weakened while state power has grown.
 His assessment of the futility of voting, along with his notion that the public has an illusion of control over government, has caused controversy.
 He is a co-author, along with Matthew Crenson, of Downsizing Democracy, 2004, which received critical attention in mainstream newspapers.

 Biography

 At the University of Chicago studying political science, Ginsberg earned a bachelor's degree in 1968, a master's degree in 1970, and a doctorate in 1973.

-At Cornell, he was an instructor (1972), assistant professor (1973), associate professor (1978), and professor (1983).
-In 1991, he served as founding director of the Cornell Institute for Public Affairs.
+At Cornell University, Ginsberg was an instructor (1972), assistant professor (1973), associate professor (1978), and professor (1983).
+There he taught courses such as "Political Parties and Elections" and "Criminal Justice and Public Policy".
+He became director of the Cornell Institute for Public Affairs.
+He also acted as faculty advisor to the Cornell chapter of the College Republicans student organization.

 He returned to University of Chicago in 1992 as the Exxon Foundation Lecturer for the Committee on Social Thought, also becoming a professor at Johns Hopkins University later that year.

 He won the George E. Owen Award for outstanding teaching and service in June 2000, and again in 2016.
 From 2002 to 2004, he served as president of the National Capitol Area Political Science Association.